matteocrippa/awesome-swift/README.md

 * [A better way to learn Swift](https://github.com/GoThinkster/swift) - Learn Swift in a different way.
 * [Awesome Swift Education](https://github.com/hsavit1/Awesome-Swift-Education) - An organized list of essential Swift Language Topics
 * [Developing iOS 8 Apps with Swift](https://itunes.apple.com/us/course/developing-ios-8-apps-swift/id961180099) - Stanford course by Paul Hegarty.
-* [HACKING WITH SWIFT](https://www.hackingwithswift.com) - **Hacking with Swift** is a complete Swift training course that teaches you app development through 30 hands-on projects, for free.
-Everything is taught as part of a practical project, so you can immediately apply your knowledge as you learn.
+* [Hacking With Swift](https://www.hackingwithswift.com) - Complete Swift training course that teaches app development through 30 hands-on projects, for free.
+Everything is taught as part of a practical project, so you can immediately apply your knowledge as you learn ([projects source code](https://github.com/twostraws/HackingWithSwift)).
-* [HackingWithSwift](https://github.com/twostraws/HackingWithSwift) - The project source code for hackingwithswift.com
 * [Learn Swift](https://github.com/nettlep/learn-swift) - a collection of tuts that will help you learning Swift via playground.
 * [Natasha the Robot](https://www.natashatherobot.com/) - Weekly Newsletter on learning Swift
 * [Practice Swift](https://github.com/domenicosolazzo/practice-swift) - an interesting guide to learn Swift.